ledger/ledger-mode/README.md

 Related packages
 ================

-In-buffer checking of formatting and balancing of transactions is available using [`flycheck-ledger`][flycheck-ledger].
+In-buffer checking of formatting and balancing of transactions is available built-in for Emacs version 26 and later using `flymake-mode`.
+For flycheck users (and users of Emacses earlier and 26), [`flycheck-ledger`][flycheck-ledger] is available.